druid-io/druid-io.github.io/druid-powered.md

 There are numerous companies of various sizes in production with Druid.
 This list is incomplete and we hope to add everyone's use cases in the near future.

+## Alibaba

+At Alibaba Search Group, we use Druid for real-time analytics of users' interaction with its popular e-commerce site.

 ## Archive-It.org

 Druid is used to power dynamic analytics and charting in Archive-It Reports.
 Reports help Archive-It partners understand what content they captured, why some content did not get captured, and assists with quality assurance and crawl scoping to ensure they are building the highest quality collections.